-During the year ended December 31, 2020, we entered into 16 new collaborations and successfully completed 26 collaborations resulting in a total of 66 active collaborations.
-Over 49 disorders are covered by our current and historic collaborations.
-During the year ended December 31, 2019, we entered into 10 new collaborations with nine new pharmaceutical partners, and 18 new collaborations with existing pharmaceutical partners, resulting in a total of 76 active collaborations, covering 46 disorders.
+During the year ended December 31, 2020, we entered into 16 new collaborations, and successfully completed 26 collaborations resulting in a total of 66 active collaborations, covering 49 disorders.
+During the year ended December 31, 2019, we entered into 10 new collaborations with 9 new pharmaceutical partners, and 18 new collaborations with existing pharmaceutical partners, resulting in a total of 76 active collaborations, covering 46 disorders.

-Number of Pharmaceutical partners, collaborations and disorders 2018 - 2020
+Number of pharmaceutical partners, collaborations and disorders 2019-2021